zerasul/mdbook_en/8backgrounds/backgrounds.md

 * _IMAGE_: Image type resource; contains a palette, a tileset and a tilemap.
 * _SPRITE_: Sprite type resource; used to control Sprites and animations.
 * _XGM_: Music resource using XGM (.vgm or .xgm).
+* _XGM2_: Music resource using new sound driver XGM2.
 * _WAV_: Sound resource.
 * _OBJECTS_: Objects with information from a Tiled .tmx file.
 We will see it in chapter 12.
 * _BIN_: Information stored in binary format.